Sea minks are a genus that has recently become extinct. They were close relatives of American minks living on the Atlantic coast.

 These minks were broad and heavily built, with a low sagittal crest and short, wide postorbital processes (projections on the front bone behind the eye sockets).

-Concluding that the mink was limited to near-shore islands, suggested that the large size was due to insular gigantism.
+Concluding that the mink was limited to near-shore islands suggested that the large size was due to insular gigantism.

 Sea mink’s broader carnassial teeth and blunter carnassial blades indicate that hard shells were crushed more frequently than American mink’s teeth.

-Lifestyle and habits
+Lifestyle and Habits

 Males were aggressive towards each other, particularly during the mating season or during any territorial dispute.
 They will mark the territories along a coastline with special scents.

 If the trespassing took place, there would be aggressive encounters.
-Though Minks were likely to have poor underwater eyesight, they would have spent a lot of time in the ocean searching for their preferred prey.
+Though Minks were likely to have poor underwater eyesight, they would have spent much time searching for their preferred prey in the ocean.
+They are Semiaquatic, Altricial animals.

 Distribution